CalSol/Devops-FW/README.md

       scons: building terminated because of errors.
       ```

+## Begin Reference Material (ie only look at this stuff if you want to)

-#### Flashing with OpenOCD and CMSIS-DAP dongles
+#### Flashing with OpenOCD and CMSIS-DAP dongles (reference only, use SCons in practice)
-_This section is keps as a reference only, as to what the SCons flash targets do under the hood.
+_This section is kept as a reference only, as to what the SCons flash targets do under the hood.
 You should use the SCons flash targets from the above section._

 1. Ensure the built binaries (`.bin` files) are up to date by invoking `scons`.
 1. Do a sanity check by launching OpenOCD with the interface and target configuration: